CAM Therapy: Complementary and Alternative Medicine

 However, studies show that treatments like internet-based cognitive-behavioral therapy can be more effective than in-person options.
 One study evaluated prolonged exposure to stress and found that clients who used internet-based CBT had more favorable outcomes than those who didn't in reducing stress levels.

-Stress can be one problem that counseling may help with.
+Stress can be one problem that therapy may help with.
 Stress may come from a number of sources, including the workplace.
 Those experiencing work-related stress feel (in some cases but not all) that they may be overwhelmed by the search for an in-person therapist.
 Part of this stress may result from the worry they might not be able to fit treatment into their schedule.
 Through an online platform like BetterHelp, you can set your preferences for treatment when you first sign up and get matched with a mental health professional that fits those preferences.
 For flexibility, you can also choose between phone, video, or live chat sessions.

 Takeaway